Internship Report Writing for Law Students

 - Elaborately explain the tasks you completed.
 For example, your internship officer assigned you to visit the local government office to collect the answers for the RTI filed, followed by 5 other tasks.
 Due to acceptable reasons, you were able to complete 4 tasks.
 Write the same in the diary.
 At the end of the day, if possible, get written or oral remarks from the officer and mention the same in the diary.
 As mentioned above, there are firms/institutions which expect you to get your progress sheet signed on daily basis and do ask beforehand to score brownie points and to get a good impression.

-- At the end of every day’s report, mention whatever you’ve learnt.
+- At the end of every day’s report, mention whatever you’ve learned.

 The following can be taken as a sample to record every day’s report.